itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 		- Job requirement for crafting now actually works - locations.lua
 		- Fix for being able to craft from stash even if you didn't have items - craftingserver.lua
 		- Small change that makes StashTidy only happen once in crafting, rather than twice to reduce server strain - craftingserver.lua
-	- QB-Menu edit support added in Crafting menus and better support for toolbox menus - location.lua/check_tunes.lua
+	- indigo-menu edit support added in Crafting menus and better support for toolbox menus - location.lua/check_tunes.lua
 	- Caved in and added the ability to remove cosmetic items on use, enable the CosmeticRemoval in the config.lua
 		- This adds an extra event to all files that deal with cosmetic items, replace the files to make use of this
 	- Rims are now alphabetical again! - rims.lua